Watch Out for the Dividend Trap of Low P/E, High Dividend Stocks

 However, we are fully aware that there is a very real potential for what is known as the dividend trap.

 What is the dividend trap?
 Put simply, a dividend trap is a phenomenon that occurs when the stock price of a business that pays a dividend declines more quickly than the reported earnings.
 This results in the p/e ratio looking lower than it actually is, and the dividend yield, which may not be sustainable, appearing higher than it is likely to be going forward into the future when a dividend cut may become necessary for the sake of protecting the company.
 Experienced investors and traders, who drove down the stock price, know this.

-It is the inexperienced investors rushing in to buy what they think is an undervalued equity that are likely to suffer harm.
+It is the inexperienced investors rushing in to buy what they think is undervalued equity that is likely to suffer harm.

 An illustration might help you understand how this could look in the real world.

 A Hypothetical Example of What a Dividend Trap Might Look Like

 Imagine that your family is the controlling shareholder of a retail jewelry store called Super Luxury Jewelry (SLJ).
 Prior to the crash, your firm earned $10 million in net income and Wall Street awarded you a p/e ratio of 15, resulting in a $150 million market capitalization.
 You pay dividends of $3 million out of net income and reinvest the rest into expansion.
 If there were 10 million shares outstanding, the numbers would look like this: $15 stock price, $1 basic earnings per share, and $0.30 per share dividends for a dividend yield of 2.0%.